dhmay/param-medic/README.md

 # param-medic
-Param-Medic breathes new life into MS/MS database searches by optimizing parameter settings to your data.
+Param-Medic breathes new life into MS/MS database searches by optimizing search parameter settings for your data.